Woodworking Home Page Index of tips See Furniture Plesums Home Page

 Current measure

-This is a great place to start if you are not experienced in buying hardwood.
-The folks are really nice and helpful, and will also let you look and plan.
-Most of their rough cut lumber is skim-planed, so you can get a pretty good idea what the board is like.
-They also have planed and sanded lumber (expensive), mouldings, hardwood plywood (walnut, cherry, etc., with ply core, MDF core, and lumber core).
+Fine Lumber is a great place to start if you are not experienced in buying hardwood, or if you need a special board or two.
+The folks are really nice and helpful, and unlike most lumber yards, you are welcome to browse through their well-labeled stacks of lumber.
+Most of their lumber is skim-planed (4/4 lumber planed to 15/16), so you have a pretty good idea what the board is like, but can still plane it more to perfect the surface and remove any dings.
+They also have planed and sanded lumber (more expensive), mouldings, hardwood plywood (walnut, cherry, etc., with ply core, combi-core, MDF core, and lumber core).
 They have some "tropical/exotic" hardwoods, wood such as quarter-sawn white oak, and even recycled old pine and river recovered southern yellow pine for the New Yankee Workshop projects.
 You can pick your boards from the racks, then go to the office and a clerk will measure your selections and check you out.
 The prices for hardwoods are quite competitive, but some of their sheet goods are pretty expensive... for example, their red oak ply was almost as cheap as the big box, but I once paid $54.96 per sheet for 1/4 inch walnut plywood, and subsequently paid as little as $26.15 for the same item from their competitors.

 I go there occasionally for small quantities of hardwood, since I can pick boards to meet a specific need.
 Since everyone can pick their boards, sometimes I have trouble finding sufficient wood of decent quality when I am starting a larger project, even digging through their entire inventory.
 They have a well-equipped mill on site, if you need special services (but it is not cheap for small volumes).
 Generally, they do not deliver, but when I asked recently they reluctantly agreed to deliver for a fee.